febrenos/DataBase/README.md

 Is usege for admnistrate informantions, is where informations are stored

 #### KINDS
-for each situations kinds use one this(dml,ddl...) but you can merge
+for each situations kinds use one this(dml,ddl...) but you can merge commands

-##### More used
+##### More used / Less used
 - DDL Data Definition Language
 - DML Data Manipulation Language
 - DQL Query Language

-##### Less used
--DCL      Data Control Language
+- DCL      Data Control Language
--DTL/TCL  Data Transaction Language/
+- DTL/TCL  Data Transaction Language/
           Transition control language

 #### DDL
-Create table for after you can increment
+Create tables, define table obj for after you can increment in dml
 | Commands | Description |
 | --- | --- |
 | CREATE | create a new table or database |